Table of Contents

 The neurobiological basics of motivation

-- Hunger: The hypothalamusand parts of the amygdala form “the centre of saturation and eating”
+- Hunger: The hypothalamus and parts of the amygdala form “the center of saturation and eating”.

-- Social interaction: The peptide hormone oxytocin (release during: birth, lactation, orgasm) promote feelings of bonding and trust
+- Social interaction: The peptide hormone oxytocin (released during: birth, lactation, orgasm) promote feelings of bonding and trust.

-- Amplifier pathway: The mesolimbic dopamine-system controlles amplification, the reward system
+- Amplifier pathway: The mesolimbic dopamine-system controls amplification, the reward system

 The theory of motivation: subjective orientation

-Motives are divided into primary and secondary motives.
-Even though sexual motives belong to the primary motives, they do not serve to maintain homeostasis.
+Motives are divided into primary and secondary group.
+Even though sexual motives belong to the primary group, they do not serve to maintain homeostasis.